 7. Male Eclectus

-The Male Eclectus is a large, brilliantly emerald green parrot.
+The male Eclectus is a large, brilliantly emerald green parrot.
 Interestingly, only the male Eclectus is green.
 Females are mainly bright red, but both have blue coloration under their wings.

-Eclectus are incredibly social and loving, but also sensitive and easily stressed out when neglected.
+Eclectuses are incredibly social and loving, but also sensitive and easily stressed out when neglected.
 Due to their size, they require a significant amount of space for their enclosure and plenty of exercise.

 8. Amazon Parrot